-Saving money on car insurance can be as easy as talking a walk in Prospect Park
+Saving money on car insurance can be as easy as a walk in Prospect Park.

-The most populous borough of New York, Brooklyn is home to the infamous Brooklyn Bridge, Coney Island, and hipsters.
+The most populous borough of New York City, Brooklyn is home to the famous Brooklyn Bridge, Coney Island, and hipsters.
 Lots of hipsters.
-But in terms of car insurance, Brooklyn is known for some expensive premiums — the average premium in Brooklyn is nearly twice as high as the rest of New York state.
+But in terms of car insurance, Brooklyn is known for some expensive premiums — the average premium in Brooklyn is nearly twice as high as that of the rest of New York state.
 So, saving while insuring a vehicle in Brooklyn is an absolute imperative.
 Let’s get started on how to save on car insurance in Brooklyn.

 |6 Month Premium in Brooklyn||6 Month Premium in New York||6 Month Premium in the US|